 Now that you know what to look for in a true cloud solution, there are many advantages of choosing the Microsoft Cloud, including:

 - With Dynamics 365 Business Central and Dynamics 365 Finance and Supply Chain Management, there are no upgrades required.
 Rather, regular and automatic updates are included and happen in the background with no extra cost or effort on your part.
 Your IT team will be happy to know that these updates will not break any existing customizations, integrations, or applications that your organization is using.
-This means that you can keep up to date with the latest innovations while keeping your ERP costs lower and predictable.
+This means that you can stay up to date with the latest innovations while keeping your ERP costs lower and predictable.
 Are you thinking of transitioning from Dynamics AX to Dynamics 365?
-Learn why this will be your LAST UPGRADE!
+Learn why this will be your last upgrade!

 - Dynamics 365 is built on Microsoft’s Dataverse, formerly called Common Data Service.
 This means that all your other Microsoft applications (like Office 365 and Power Platform) work seamlessly together.
-You can automatically share data, unify processes and build automations and workflows across systems.
+You can automatically share data, unify processes, and build automations and workflows across systems.
 Additionally, your users are probably already comfortable with the familiar Microsoft interface.

-- As mentioned, Microsoft guarantees at least 99.9% availability and its investment in security and sustainability is unparalleled.
+- As mentioned, Microsoft guarantees at least 99.9% availability, and its investment in security and sustainability is unparalleled.

 Want to learn more about true cloud ERP solutions?